4dn-dcic/hic2cool/README.md

 # hic2cool #

 CLI for a converter between .hic files (from juicer) and .cool files (for cooler).
 Both hic and cool files describe Hi-C contact matrices.
-Intended to be lightweight, this can be an simple imported package or a stand-alone Python file.
+Intended to be lightweight, this can be used as a simple imported package or a stand-alone Python file.
 Written by Carl Vitzthum and directed by Soo Lee of the HMS DBMI Park lab.
 Originally published 1/26/17.

 This code was originally based off of the straw project by Neva C. Durand and Yue Wu (https://github.com/theaidenlab/straw).
 The cooler file writing was based off of much of the CLI code contained in this repo: https://github.com/mirnylab/cooler.